blex-max/expos/docs/usage.md

 ## Filtering Pipeline Examples

 The following are some examples of how the annotations made by `expos` might be used for variant filtering downstream.

+The annotations are meant to be read together rather than in isolation.
+A variant tripping several is therefore much more suspect than one tripping any single test.
+The examples below add flags separately rather than combining them into one expression so that the count remains visible in the `FILTER` column.

 ### **Broad Flagging Pipeline**